Tuning Higher Order Structure in Colloidal Fluids: Results

 \subsection{Bond order parameter analysis of the string fluid}

-In our study, with the bond order parameter (see Sec. \ref{sectionTCC}) we explored slightly higher volume fraction (0.1 and 0.3) than some previous work \cite{li2010}.
-Our results are shown in Fig. \ref{figBopString} and we find rather good agreement between experiment and simulation.
-These show that at the range of volume fraction we are exploring the bond--order parameter analysis is not massively sensitive towards the change in volume fraction, with slightly higher values for the lower volume fraction system.
-However the BOP is highly sensitive to changes in external field strength.
-The general trend follows a sigmoid curve that exhibits a plateau at value close to unity.
+In our study, with the string fluid order parameter $\langle \cos^2 \theta \rangle$ (see Sec. \ref{sectionBond}), we explore slightly higher colloid volumes fraction (0.1 and 0.3) than some previous work~\cite{li2010}.
+Our results are shown in Fig. \ref{figBopString} and for the string order parameter, we find good agreement between experiment and simulation if we scale the values of $\gamma$ in the experiment by 1.2, which we do henceforth.
+The value of $\langle \cos^2 \theta \rangle$ is small for both experiment and simulation in the case of zero field, and then shows a significant increase with field strength to a value of $\langle \cos^2{\theta}\rangle \sim 0.8$ for $\phi=0.1$ and $\sim 0.65$ for $\phi=0.3$.